kimochi-sama6405/Citadels-Game/README.md

 8. Scoring is calculated when end conditions are met

-9.Game can be saved or loaded at any time
+9. Game can be saved or loaded at any time

 **Future Improvements**